coveo/search-ui-seed/README.md

 ## Dev

-`npm run dev` will start a (webpack dev server)[https://webpack.github.io/docs/webpack-dev-server.html].
+`npm run dev` will start a [webpack dev server](https://webpack.github.io/docs/webpack-dev-server.html).
 After it finishes, load `localhost:8080` in a browser, and the `index.html` page should load.

 Then, anytime you hit save in a typescript file, the server will reload your application.